Medical Report Template: Free Download for Clinical Use

 State medical board requirements

 Record retention periods vary by state.
-Federal rules set the floor.
+Federal program requirements and payer contracts may set minimum retention periods.
 Your state medical board sets the specific requirement.
 Contact them for details.

 Independent and group practices should confirm which of these apply to their setting.
 Template structure helps either way.
 It puts each recommended element in a fixed place.
 That makes completion faster.
 It also makes audits easier.